Myriad-Dreamin/tinymist/editors/neovim/README.md

 ### Working with Multiple-File Projects

-The solution is a bit internal, but you can pin a main file by command.
+The solution is a bit internal, which should get futher improvement, but you can pin a main file by command.

 ```lua
 # pin the main file